-However, the suggestion should not automatically and not always be taken to be a proof.
-At times, what has to be learned from the paradigmatic example is not the exact rule but a principle that can be varied according to circumstances (like the principles used in the addition within a place value system, cf. note 5).6 Even the use of a term like "rule" within the texts may be misleading - for instance, when Fibonacci speaks of applying the regula recta [ed.
-Boncompagni 1857: 191 and passim], he refers to the expression of the givens of a problem within a rhetorical first-degree equation with unknown res.
-In order to decide whether a text that does not explicitly formulate rules abstractly is really meant to train algorithms and not flexible use of more general principles we must look at the text as a whole, investigating first of all whether it presents a plurality of strictly parallel problems where only the "dress" and the numerical parameters change.7
+first-degree equation with unknown res.
+In order to decide whether a text that does not explicitly formulate rules abstractly is really meant to train algorithms and not flexible use of more general principles we must look at the text as a whole, investigating first of all whether it presents a plurality of strictly parallel problems where only the 'dress' and the numerical parameters change.

-Whether texts that really appear to aim at the training of algorithms/rules are meant to train blind obedience or understanding may be difficult to decide unless the texts offer adequate explanations; we rarely know about possible oral explanations that were supposed to accompany the teaching; nor do we know to which extent commentaries, when they are known to exist of have existed, were meant to be studied by students, by their teachers in general, or by select "mathematicians".
+Whether texts that really appear to aim at the training of algorithms/rules are meant to train blind obedience or understanding may be difficult to decide unless the texts offer adequate explanations; we rarely know about possible oral explanations that were supposed to accompany the teaching; nor do we know to which extent commentaries, when they are known to exist or to have existed, were meant to be studied by students, by their teachers in general, or by select 'mathematicians'.
 Since no adequate general answer can be given, I shall leave the matter aside.